Financial services | Case study

 Why knowing 90% of your customers isn’t enough

-But when 1.2 billion people have used your services to send and receive money in the last decade and 375 million in the past two years via multiple channels (retail stores, a website, point of sales transactions, Interactive Voice Response, and a mobile app) – data volume, variety and quality issues make obtaining those single customer views challenging.
+But when 1.2 billion people have used your services to send and receive money in the last decade and 200 million in the past two years via three different channels (retail stores, a website, and a mobile app) – data volume, variety, and quality issues make obtaining those single customer views challenging.

 “You may have five profiles but you are the same person.
-And I should be able to give you the same service whether you're using the mobile app, the retail channel or the website.
-We want to bring all of that information together and offer a great omni-channel engagement,” said Harveer Singh, Chief Data Architect, Western Union.
+And I should be able to give you the same service whether you're using the mobile app, the retail channel, or the website.
+We want to bring all of that information together and offer a great omni-channel engagement,” Singh said.
 But without accurate customer data, providing an elevated level of service ”was absolutely impossible.”

 Western Union did have some insight into their customers.
 They used a 10-year-old rules-based master data management tool that cleaned around 80% to 90% of the customer data.
 However, that wasn’t enough to impact the bottom line.